 Object | |

-Ticket: Add follower | Add an agent or the current user as a follower on the ticket update.
+Ticket > Add follower | Add an agent or the current user as a follower on the ticket update.
 This action is available when followers are enabled on tickets.
 When followers are enabled, the Ticket: Add follower action replaces the Ticket: Add CC action. |

-Ticket: Add skills | The skills you want to add to a ticket and whether they are required or can time out.
+Ticket > Add skills | The skills you want to add to a ticket and their priority for skill timeouts.
 Any existing skills on the ticket are unaffected.
 This action is available when omnichannel routing is enabled and you've created at least one skill. |

-Ticket: Add tags | The tags you want to add to the existing list of tags (if any).
+Ticket > Add tags | The tags you want to add to the existing list of tags (if any).
 Tags must be separated with spaces. |

-Ticket: Assignee |
+Ticket > Assignee |

 You can set the assignee to any of the following: